 Although some of Australia’s finest economic minds are women, they remain under-represented in the discipline’s highest ranks

-Speaking to the Women in Economics Network this year, Shadow Treasurer Chris Bowen was on the money when he raise an issue too often ignored – the “dearth of senior women in economic roles”.
+Speaking to the Women in Economics Network this year, Shadow Treasurer Chris Bowen was on the money when he raised an issue too often ignored – the “dearth of senior women in economic roles”.

 He pointed out that Australia has never had a female Reserve Bank Governor, never had a female secretary to the Treasury and never had a female chair of the Australian Competition and Consumer Commission.